Miele Triflex HX1 vs. Dyson V12 Detect

 • 9-inch strands: 53%

-The biggest culprit is the thin brush with stiff bristles, which lacks an anti-tangle system.
+The biggest culprit is the thin-bristled brush, which lacks an anti-tangle system.

 Don’t rely on this product to vacuum hair (pet or human), specifically long strands.